Public Confidence in Local Hospitals

 This hour, Joe and Peter join us to share their experiences.
 We look more closely at Russia’s actions and ask: What sort of message are Russian authorities trying to send the rest of the world?

 Later in the program, we introduce the first installment of Topline.
 It’s a new biweekly series we’re doing in partnership with the Roper Center at UConn.
-We kick it off with a conversation about Ebola, and what its taught us about public confidence in care at local hospitals.
+We kick it off with a conversation about Ebola, and what it hass taught us about public confidence in care at local hospitals.

 - Peter Willcox – American Greenpeace activist from Norwalk, Connecticut